V1CKY-DEV/MyAnimeList-Scrape/README.md

 ### **Installation**

 1. Clone the repository to your local machine.
-2. Install the required dependencies with `pip install -r requirements.txt`.
+2. Install the required dependencies with `pip install webdriver-manager` and `pip install selenium` .
 3. Run the script with `python scrape_myanimelist.py`.

 ***************************************************************************************************************************